 At the moment, darkness is beginning to fall around 6.30pm and by 7pm (ish) daylight has all but disappeared.
 By the time we reach the December winter solstice, it will be dark between 6pm and 6.20 pm depending on where you are on the island and how much cloud cover there is.

-It’s important not to find yourself on some unlit trail when darkness falls.
+When planning autumnal walking, it’s important not to find yourself on some unlit trail when darkness falls.
 Even if you think you know a route well, barrancos (ravines) have a way of silently moving when no-one’s looking and although you’re absolutely certain it’s several hundred feet off to your left, getting a closer encounter with a barranco in the darkness is definitely something you want to avoid.

 If you’re setting off on a route and you’re not sure you’ll complete in plenty of time to enjoy the sunset with a cocktail in your hand and your walking boots on the mat, my advice would be to pack a small powerful torch into the rucksack, preferably a hands free one to ensure you’re never left in the dark.